 However, you can’t prepare your project scope document in isolation.
 Instead, gather the input of all the project stakeholders to ensure everyone is on the same page.
 An effective scope statement explains the project boundaries, establishes procedures, and sets responsibilities for every project team member.

 A good understanding of project scope can help prevent scope creep.
-When scope creep occurs, revised requirements and needs are introduced to the project while it’s in progress, which can create more work for your team, demotivate them, and ultimately reduce the quality of your output.
+When scope creep occurs, revised requirements and needs are repeatedly introduced to the project while it’s already in progress.
+This creates more work for your project team, demotivates them, and ultimately reduces the quality of your output.

 Scope creep is most likely to occur when the project scope is poorly defined due to mismanagement and/or poor communication, and it can be very dangerous.
-To avoid the risk of scope creep, project managers must clearly communicate with their clients and stakeholders, so they can understand their requirements and get a crystal-clear idea of the objective.
+Therefore, project managers must clearly communicate with both their clients and stakeholders to understand their requirements and get a crystal-clear idea of the objectives to avoid the risk.

-Once these requirements have been agreed upon, the project can efficiently move forward without any unexpected surprises along the way.
+Once these requirements are settled, the project can efficiently move forward without any surprises along the way.

-We’ll take a look at some project scope templates later, but for now, we’re going to learn more about the steps you should take when writing a winning project scope.
-They’ll serve as the perfect starting point for your project.
-This project scope will also reduce the confusion caused by scope creep.
+We’ll take a look at some effective project scope templates later, but for now, we’re going to learn more about the steps of writing a successful project scope.
+They’ll serve as the perfect starting point for your project planning.
+This project scope will also reduce unnecessary confusion that is caused by scope creep.

 The first step is to collect the brief and communicate with the relevant stakeholders.
 Then you can gather all of the high-level information you need about the project.
-This information will help you define the overall purpose of the project, which will give you and your team a sense of context and drive.
+This information will help you define the project’s goals and overall purpose, giving you and your project team a sense of context.